ghoshahana/Udacity_Project4/README.md

  4.Check the ratings of the top 10 commercially most successful movies 5.Count of movies with +ve profits over the years and the average profits by years

-File Descriptions
+## File Descriptions <a name="files"></a>

 tmdb-movies.csv contains more than 10k movies from 1965 to 2015.
 It consists the budget, revenue, popularity, rating, release_year, runtime, cast, director and other movie related variables.

-There is also a notebook available here to show my work related to the above questions.
-I have also uploaded the html file for the same.
+I have uploaded a notebook here to showcase my work related to the above questions.
+A html file is also uploaded for the same.

-Results
+## Results<a name="results"></a>

 The results insights could be found at post .
-Please refer to this link to get a summary of my work.
+Please click the link to get a summary of my work.

-Licensing, Authors, Acknowledgements
+## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 You can find the Licensing for the data in the Kaggle link available her here.
 Thank the Udacity Data Science Nano-Degree Program for giving me this opportunity to do the project.